pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         - TBC

     - time: "12:00"
-      title: To be announced shortly
+      title: PKI and PQC Strategy for Payment Card Industry
       description: |
-        The speaker(s) for this session will be announced soon!

-        _This migration track is moderated by TNO._
+        In this session you will get an overview of the impact of PQC to PCI Standards (such as ANSI X9, and ISO TC68 standards applicable to PKI in the financial services/payment card industry) and the steps taken to prepare them for a world with Post-Quantum Cryptography.
+      speakers:
+        - Jeremy King
       track: Migration
-      speakers:
-        - TBC

     - time: "12:30"
       title: To be announced shortly